Knot Floer homology and relative adjunction inequalities: Introduction

 It is difficult to overstate the importance of these inequalities in the study of smooth 4-manifolds.
 A particular triumph was their affirmation of a general Thom conjecture: \begin{sympthom} [\cite{SympThom}] Let $\Sigma\subset (X,\omega)$ be a smoothly embedded symplectic surface in a symplectic $4$-manifold.
 Then $\Sigma$ minimizes genus amongst all smoothly embedded surfaces in its homology class. \end{sympthom} In this generality, the theorem was proved by \ons \ \cite{SympThom}, but important special cases were proved by a collection of authors, most notably the case of holomorphic curves in $\CP{2}$ by Kronheimer and Mrowka \cite{KMThom}.\\

 The purpose of this article is to prove a relative version of the adjunction inequality for properly embedded surfaces in 4-manifolds with boundary.
 Such a surface intersects the boundary 3-manifold in a knot or link, and our theorem refines the adjunction inequality with numerical invariants of this link derived from knot Floer homology.
 A knot $K\subset Y$ determines a filtration of the Heegaard Floer homology $\HFa(Y)$.
 Given a non-zero Floer class $\beta\in\HFa(Y)$, we thereby obtain a number $\tau_\beta(Y,K)$ that records the filtration level of $\beta$.
-Roughly, our main theorem says that the number $\tau_\beta(Y,K)$ bounds the genera of surfaces with boundary $K$ in $4$-manifolds whose relative Floer homology invariant is $\beta$.
-The Floer-theoretic assumption playing the role of a non-vanishing Seiberg-Witten invariant is the nontriviality of the map induced by $W$ on the hat Floer homology.
+Roughly, our main theorem says that the number $\tau_\beta(Y,K)$ bounds the genera of properly embedded surfaces with boundary $K$ in certain $4$-manifolds with boundary.
+The Floer-theoretic assumption on these $4$-manifolds which plays the role of a non-vanishing Seiberg-Witten invariant is nontriviality of the map induced by $W$ on the hat Floer homology.
 Specifically, we must have $F_{W,\spinct}(\alpha)=\beta$, where $\alpha$ and $\beta$ are non-zero Heegaard Floer homology classes for $Y_1$ and $Y_2$, respectively, and $\spinct$ is a $\SpinC$ structure on $W$.

 \begin{thm} Let $W$ be a smooth, compact, oriented 4-manifold with $\partial W =-Y_1\sqcup Y_2$.
 Let $K_1 \subset Y_1$ and $K_2\subset Y_2$ be rationally null-homologous knots.
 If $F_{W,\spinct}(\alpha)=\beta\neq 0$, then